InnerSourceCommons/InnerSourcePatterns/start-as-experiment.md

 # Context

-The company is considering to leverage InnerSource to make the required collaboration more efficient.
+The company is considering to leverage InnerSource to increase the efficiency of collaboration on software projects.
 However, most managers are not familiar with the Open Source working model and are instead accustomed to hierarchical, top-down control style management.
 The idea of InnerSource is very popular with software developers in the company, not the least because many developers use or are actively developing Open Source software.

 # Forces

 - Managers will want to validate the claims of improved collaboration through InnerSource before making a long term investment.
-This usually involves putting numbers against the expected improvements, which are hard to come by for InnerSource.
+This usually involves measuring the improvements.
 - If the InnerSource initiative will likely have a huge uptake among developers and if many projects are likely to rely on it, a decision to shut it down will be very unpopular and therefore hard to make.
 The perceived resulting